How long does probate take?

 If your application was straightforward…

-According to the Ministry, probate cases that have not been granted within 8 weeks need investigating PROVIDED that the Registry has raised no questions with the executor.
+How long does Probate take?
+According to the Ministry of Justice, probate cases that have not been granted within 8 weeks need investigating PROVIDED that the Registry has raised no questions with the executor.
 This stops the clock and the 4 weeks does not restart until the question has been fully resolved.

 ADVICE: Play it safe, triple check the forms, send by recorded or special delivery, pay by cheque or bank draft and check that is paid in by the Registry.
 Then sit and wait.
 We suspect waiting times would come down if everyone was not chasing up their grants!